-The Board of Directors is responsible for the corporate governance statement on pages 39-47 and that it has been prepared in accordance with the Annual Accounts Act.
-Our examination of the corporate governance statement is conducted in accordance with FAR's auditing standard RevU 16 The auditor's examination of the corporate governance statement.
+The Board of Directors is responsible for that the corporate governance statement on pages 40 - 48 has been prepared in accordance with the Annual Accounts Act.
+Our examination of the corporate governance statement is conducted in accordance with FAR's standard RevR 16 The auditor's examination of the corporate governance statement.
 This means that our examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
 We believe that the examination has provided us with sufficient basis for our opinions.

 A corporate governance statement has been prepared.
-Disclosures in accordance with chapter 6 section 6 the second paragraph points 2-6 of the Annual Accounts Act and chapter 7 section 31 the second paragraph the same law are consistent with the other parts of the annual accounts and consolidated accounts and are in accordance with the Annual Accounts Act.
+Disclosures in accordance with chapter 6 section 6 the second paragraph points 2 - 6 of the Annual Accounts Act and chapter 7 section 31 the second paragraph the same law are consistent with the other parts of the annual accounts are in accordance with the Annual Accounts Act.

-Stockholm, April 5, 2023
+Stockholm, April 4, 2024 Grant Thornton Sweden AB

-Grant Thornton Sweden AB
+Camilla Nilsson

-Camilla Nilsson Authorized Public Accountant
+Authorised Public Accountant